Official IOCCC rules

 Rule 21

-Your submission MUST NOT create or modify files above the current directory
+Your submission MUST NOT create or modify files ABOVE the current directory

 with the exception of the /tmp